$h \to \Upsilon \gamma$ Decay: Smoking Gun Signature of Wrong-Sign $hb\bar{b}$ Coupling: Possible modifications to the direct diagram

 However, the situation is very different for $h \to \Upsilon \gamma$ decay.
 The wrong-sign solution modifies the direct diagram of $h \to \Upsilon \gamma$ by changing the overall sign of the amplitude of the process as shown symbolically in Fig. \ref{fig:direct-wrong-sign}.
+Hence, the previously discussed near complete cancellation between direct and indirect diagram in SM will now be incomplete.

-It should be noted that although we have so far discussed the possible modifications and wrong-sign solution of $h b \bar{b}$ coupling in context of 2HDMs as prototype models, the discussion applies to all models with modified $h b \bar{b}$ coupling.
-In any BSM model, the modification to $h \to \Upsilon \gamma$ decay width due to any variation in the $h b \bar{b}$ coupling can be calculated as:
+It should be noted that although we have so far discussed the possible modifications and wrong-sign solution of the $h b \bar{b}$ coupling in the context of 2HDMs as prototype models, the discussion applies to all models with a modified $h b \bar{b}$ coupling.
+In any BSM model, the modification to the $h \to \Upsilon \gamma$ decay width due to any variation in the $h b \bar{b}$ coupling can be calculated as:

 where the factor $\xi_b$ takes into account any deviation, of magnitude or sign, from the SM value of the $h b \bar{b}$ coupling.
 In particular for the case of wrong-sign solution with $|\xi_b| = 1$ we have